KJ Tait

 How long will the new EPCs in Scotland be valid for?

-Will all EPCs need to be recalculated once the changes are made in Scotland?
+Will all EPCs need to be recalculated once the changes are made?

-Yes, from 31st October next year those buildings that were not already advertised for sale or rent will need an EPC conducted under the new method.
+From 31 October 2026, buildings not already advertised for sale or rent will require EPCs under the new method at the usual trigger points.